-Apple’s new iOS 11.3 update is an extremely exciting milestone upgrade for iPhone, iPad, and iPod touch.
+Apple’s upcoming iOS 11.3 update is an extremely exciting milestone upgrade for iPhone, iPad, and iPod touch.
 There’s a lot to be excited about, but there are also a few things that have the potential to disappoint you.

 iOS 11.3 is the company’s third milestone upgrade for its iOS 11 operating system.
 Apple’s milestone upgrades always come with a long list of changes and a mix of new features, fixes, patches, and enhancements. iOS 11.3 won’t be any different and it’ll be a major release for all iPhone, iPad, and iPod touch models capable of running it.